FILING (ANNOUNCING) FOR COUNTY OFFICE - STEP 1

 Qualifying By Fee

-The qualifying fee is based on the salary of the office as of July 1, 2021.
-You may view specific amounts on the 2022 County Candidate Requirement links above.
+The qualifying fee is based on the salary of the office as of July 1, 2023.
+You may view specific amounts by selecting the County Candidate Requirement links above.
 Your qualifying fee must be paid using a check drawn on your campaign account, made payable to the Supervisor of Elections, and signed by the treasurer.
 These fees are due the week of qualifying, but can be turned in during the pre-qualifying period.

 Qualifying By Petition